chlamydiot/Soccer-Team-Builder/README.md

 - As a user, I want to have the option to save my team to file
 - As a user, I want to have the option to load previous teams from file, or pick up where I left off if the team was uncompleted.

+## Citations:
+All classes in persistence packages (both in testing and model) were inspired/based on JsonSerializationDemo provided by the UBC CPSC 210 team.